 Information for UK healthcare professionals only.

-This supplement has been commissioned and funded by Boehringer Ingelheim Ltd and developed in partnership with Guidelines.
+This supplement has been commissioned and funded by Boehringer Ingelheim Ltd and developed in partnership with Guidelines for Nurses.
 Please see bottom of page for full disclaimer.

 Dipeptidyl peptidase-4 inhibitors—still a major player in type 2 diabetes care